 Dugonics Tér statues - Albert Szent Györgyi - András Dugonics - Attila József

 Also in Dugonics Square, just outside the university building, is a bronze statue of Poet József Attila Wiki PageJózsef Attila (11.04.1905 - 03.12.1937); a student of the university between 1924 and 1925.
 Apart from his internationally recognised poetry, I think you will find his life story a very fascinating read too (read the linked Wiki page).

 The statue of nobel-prized scientist (biochemist) Albert Szent-Györgyi Wiki PageAlbert Szent-Györgyi (16.09.1893 - 22.10.1986), erected in 2013, who was named as an honorary doctor of the university on several occasions, stands in the corner of the square.
 He is credited with discovering Ascorbic Acid, otherwise known as Vitamin C, which enables the human body to efficiently use carbohydrates, fats, and protein.

-Dugonics Tér used to be a farmers market, now used for music events and festivals.
+Dugonics Tér used to be a farmers market, now used for music/festival events.

 If you want a really nice, very addictive, ice cream I can highly recommend the Dugonics KisvendegloDugonics Étterem on the side of Dugonics Tér.
 It is also where the tourism office is located.
 The étterem serves excellent, affordable, coffee, soups and meals too.
 It is also worthwhile exploring the side streets leading off Dugonics Tér because that is where you will find some really nice shops, bars and clubs - Visit my Szeged NightsSzeged Nights web page for more information.